billwheatley/developer-efficiency-blog/README.md

 ### Development Build

-If you want to work in an iterative manor, building and reloading quickly [see jekyll-builder/README.md](./jekyll-builder/README.md)
+If you want to work in an iterative manner, building and reloading quickly [see jekyll-builder/README.md](./jekyll-builder/README.md)

 ## Adding Blog Articles Guide